PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/PI control of an (undamped) 2nd order lag process/readme.md

 Principially, there are three possibilities to **approximate** a continuous time system (like our use case G(s) = b0 / (s² + a1·s + a0)) into a discrete time system.

-I guess a "natural", initial choice is always the **Euler forward** approximation (page 17 at the paper above), where the (complex) continuous time variable s is appromimated with:
+I guess a "natural", initial choice is always the **Euler forward** approximation (on page 17 of the paper above), where the (complex) continuous time variable s is appromimated with:

 s ≈ (z - 1) / h